 Tissue memory is one of the important concepts in SomatoEmotional Release.
 Muscle tissues and cells can store memories that are related to our traumatic experiences.
 When a particular muscle group is injured during an accident, a memory of that experience is formed in the affected tissue.
 This usually means that a small, unconscious contraction has formed in the muscle as a protective reminder of the painful experience.
 If the tissue memory is not appropriately released then the contraction will remain in the muscle as the injury heals, leading to future pain.
 This unconscious contractions is called “energy cyst”, an isolated concentration of negative energy.
 When the energy cyst is not released, they can spread strain to other parts of the body.
 A normal body can work around the cyst and carry on its daily functions.
 However, the cyst will continue to drain energy out of the system, preventing the body from reaching optimal health.
 Oftentimes, as the body weakens or tires, it can no longer afford the cyst’s demands for extra energy, and other health problems will begin to surface.

 Human’s body seems to be of two “minds.”
 Part of it wants to maintain the status quo since life is still present and the body is working even though that work may be inefficient and painful - so why risk a change?
+This part can be called as “resistance protection.”
 Another part is striving for improvement, which means that the energy cyst must be dissipated, thus ridding the body of the need for adaptation and discomfort.
-During the therapeutic process of SomatoEmotional Release, therapist act as facilitators in cooperation with the part of the patient that wants to get rid of the abnormal energy cyst formation.
+During the therapeutic process of SER, therapist act as facilitators in cooperation with the part of the patient that wants to get rid of the abnormal energy cyst formation.
 In order to do this, therapists encourage the positive aspects of the body-mind and discourage the negative aspects.
 Therapists help patients express the energy cyst from their body by facilitating the body’s memory of the injury and thus ending the suppression.

 What to expect during a session:

 Subtle body work is combined with dialogue to assist the process of release and to gain insight as to how the held trauma is influencing the physical and emotional health.
 This work truly accesses and assists the body in healing that very powerful and basic “mind-body connection”, facilitating healing at the source level of the pain or problem.
+The majority of people enter deep states of relaxation that we can invite the Inner Physician to come and talk to us.
+Once we have made this contact with the Inner Physician, we develop a friendly rapport.
 Sometimes, an awareness or association of past trauma may arise during the course of a craniosacral session and the release progresses within the framework of the physical bodywork being done during that session.
 Or, as larger issues become apparent, several focused sessions might be helpful to fully and safely allow the trapped emotional energy to escape along the same pathway it took when it entered your body and to re-experience and resolve past traumas.
 When this happens, a patient should not try to suppress the pain or emotion, rather, with the support of therapist, they should allow the experience to unfold and move naturally towards a healing resolution.

-While each person’s response to an SomatoEmotional Release is different, common experiences include:
+While each person’s response to SER is different, common experiences include:

 • Spontaneous memories of the trauma that led to the trapped emotions.